dikhan/terraform-provider-openapi/README.md

 Once the OpenAPI terraform plugin is installed, you can go ahead and define a tf file that has resources exposed by your service provider.

-The example below describes a resource of type bottle provided by the 'goa' service provider.
+The example below describes a resource of type 'bottle' provided by the 'goa' service provider.
 For full details about this example refer to [goa example](https://github.com/dikhan/terraform-provider-openapi/tree/master/examples/goa).

 ````